AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ## How to use RevoPAY Technician

 Once you have an existing user with the NWTechnician role and the Network is created in MobilePayment, you are ready to go.
-This guide will explain the different actions aveilable inside the app and how to use them.
+This guide will explain the different actions available inside the app and how to use them.

  - [Login](#app-login)
     - [Device Authentication Methods](#device-authentication-methods)